 I once ordered dried lime for a Persian recipe that called for only 1 teaspoon and it cost me a hefty $17 for that sour little spice.
 To make matters worse, I realized after it arrived that I actually needed dried lemon, not lime.

-Although it’s true that not every specialty ingredient can be duplicated in your kitchen, the good news is many of them can.
-Those are the spices I will include on my blog under the category “sauces & condiments“, starting with Bahārāt.
+Although it’s true that not every specialty ingredient like dried lemon or lime can be duplicated in your kitchen, the good news is many of them can.
+These are the spices I will include on my blog under the category “sauces & condiments“, starting with Bahārāt.

 Bahārāt is made from an aromatic combination of spices that creates a warm sweet spicy essence in meats and dishes.
 There is a slight variation in how this spice is made depending on the culture and region in which it comes from.